fabito/azure-storage-purger/README.md

 **Important:** Only works for tables using "ticks ascending with leading zero padded with zeroes" as `PartitionKey`

 Deleting lots of entities is very time consuming - we have to fetch first in order to delete them.
-Ideally we should partition the data into multiple tables (i.e. daily, monthly) then there is no need to fetch entities, entire tables can be deleted.
+Ideally we should partition the data into multiple tables (i.e. daily, monthly) then there is no need to fetch entities and entire tables can be deleted.

 ## Usage